TaguhiHakobyan/NotesStorerApi/source/index.html.md

 --header 'Authorization: Basic amFuZToxMjM0NTY3OA=='
 ```

-> The above command returns an HTTP 200 status code.
+> The above command returns an HTTP `200 OK` status code.

 Use the endpoint to permanently delete a note specified by ID.
 The action can't be undone.